Jaymie R. Sawyer, Ph.D.

 He previously oversaw the largest geography for the diagnostic business unit of a leading multiplexing technology company where he successfully created the market for and launched several molecular diagnostic assay products and automation systems that have become multi-million dollar revenue drivers.
 He was a nationally known leader for the world's largest clinical reference laboratory where his responsibilities included multi-million dollar contract negotiations, new laboratory equipment evaluation, sales and logistics management, and experience in M&A.

-He is driving SQI Diagnostics' sales, marketing, business development, customer solutions, field/technical support, and distributor and partner relations.
+Russell leads SQI Diagnostics' business, strategy, sales, marketing, business development, customer solutions, field/technical support, and distributor and partner relations.

 Patricia Lie, CPA, CA